How to Apply Heat Transfer Vinyl to T-ShirtsBy ShirtSpace | Aug 23, 2019 | Updated May 16, 2022

 Next, you will need to trim all of the extra vinyl that is surrounding your image.
 Then, you must peel off the vinyl from the unwanted areas of the transfer, a process called weeding.
 Large areas are easy to peel by hand, but for small sections, special weeding tools are extremely helpful.
 If you don’t have any, use the point of a safety pin or a pair of tweezers to peel up small areas that need weeding.

 Next, position the vinyl on the shirt with the vinyl facing down and the backing paper facing up.
-Cover the vinyl with a towel or handkerchief, or if you have a teflon sheet or parchment paper, those are even better.
+Cover the vinyl with a towel or handkerchief, or if you have a Teflon sheet or parchment paper, those are even better.

 Place the iron over the towel or parchment paper that is covering the vinyl and leave it for the amount of time recommended in the manufacturer’s instructions.
 Following the manufacturer’s instructions is extremely important!
-Also, keep in mind that the entire image must be covered with the iron, so you may have to apply the iron section by section if you’re image is a large design.
+Also, keep in mind that the entire image must be covered with the iron, so you may have to apply the iron section by section if your image is a large design.

 Finally, remove the iron and let the transfer cool for about thirty seconds before carefully peeling off the backing paper.
 This will prevent smooth areas from pulling up with the backing paper when you peel.
 Now, presto!
 You just turned an ordinary shirt into something extraordinary.